Cobalt (video game): Game modes

 Players play as the main character, known as Cobalt.
 Some key mechanics of the game include bullet time, rolling (to deflect bullets and/or increase speed), attacks, both ranged and melee, using various weapons of both kinds, which can deal damage and knock back throwables, all of which a player can combo together to produce an advanced level of play.

 Development

 Alpha

 Cobalt was released in its alpha stage of development.
 Updates to subsequent versions of the game are free.
 The alpha version was initially only available for the Windows operating system.
-A macOS version was released on 27 June 2013, however the game was re-announced as an Xbox 360, Xbox One and Windows 10 exclusive at Gamescom 2014.
+A macOS version was released on 27 June 2013, but the game was later developed as Xbox 360, Xbox One and Microsoft Windows exclusive.

-The alpha version's main goals are:
+The alpha version's main goals were: